 Madagascar Hissing Cockroach

-The Madagascar Hissing Cockroach is shiny brown in color, with a dark head and legs.
-Its body is flat and oval in shape.
+The Madagascar hissing cockroach is shiny brown in color, with a dark head and legs.
+Its body is flat and oval shaped.
 This type of cockroach has very large antennae and no wings.

-Madagascar Hissing Cockroaches can grow up to 2.5 inches long.
+Madagascar hissing cockroaches can grow up to 2.5 inches (6.3 cm) long.

 - Males have two large bumps on their backs, which are called pronotal horns.
 They use these “horns” for fighting with other cockroaches, in the same way that deer use their antlers to fight.

-In the wild, Madagascar Hissing Cockroaches are decomposers, consuming fallen fruit and decaying plant and animal matter.
-At Cosley Zoo, they are fed oak leaves, lettuce and fish flakes.
+In their native habitat, Madagascar hissing cockroaches are decomposers, consuming fallen fruit and decaying plant and animal matter.
+At Cosley Zoo, they are fed fruits, vegetables, and fish flakes.

 Females are ovoviviparous, meaning that they give birth to live young that hatch from eggs inside the female’s body.
 The female carries the eggs/nymphs for 60 days, after which she gives birth to 30-60 young.